-Do air fryers cause cancer?
+Does frequently using an air fryer cause cancer?
 Air fryers are a relatively new gadget designed to substitute traditional deep frying.
-Air fryers have revolutionized how we cook food; pop some sliced potatoes in for 10 to 20 minutes, and you’ve got some excellent french fries.
-Air fryers have expedited the time it takes to achieve deliciously crispy food while reducing clean-up time.
+Air fryers have revolutionized how we cook food; pop some sliced potatoes in for 10 to 20 minutes, and you’ve got some excellent french fries.1 Air fryers have expedited the time it takes to achieve deliciously crispy food while reducing clean-up time.
 So, what’s not to love?

 According to many sources, air fryers are a healthier alternative to conventional frying.
 But what are the benefits and drawbacks of cooking with an air fryer?

-Americans consume more potatoes than other vegetables, with frozen products such as french fries taking the lead.
-Due to growing health consciousness and continuing demand for fried meals, air fryers have seen a recent spike in popularity.
+Americans consume more potatoes than other vegetables, with frozen products such as french fries taking the lead.2 Due to growing health consciousness and continuing demand for fried meals, air fryers have seen a recent spike in popularity.
 Air fryer manufacturers promote their products as a way to make and enjoy fried foods without the adverse health risks associated with oil-fried foods.
-Air-fried foods contain less fat than deep-fried dishes, making them potentially healthier.
+Air fried food contains less trans fat than deep-fried food, making them potentially healthier.

-However, some people are concerned about the potential health dangers of using this new cooking technique, mainly because of concerns about toxicity and cancer, while others are suspicious of the alleged benefits of air-fried foods.
+However, some people are concerned about the potential health dangers of using this new cooking technique, mainly because of concerns about toxicity and cancer, while others are suspicious of the alleged benefits of air fried food.
 This article from Immunity Therapy Center assesses how much air fryers can impact your risk of cancer.